Imergent-Technology/Protogen/docs/DEVELOPMENT.md

 ## Project Structure

-This is a monorepo with the following modules:
+This is a single repository with the following modules:

 - **`admin/`** - React admin interface (Vite + TypeScript)
 - **`ui/`** - React user interface (Vite + TypeScript)